First Opium War: Central China

 In Britain, changes in Parliament resulted in Lord Palmerston being removed from his post as Foreign Minister on 30 August.
 William Lamb, 2nd Viscount Melbourne replaced him, and sought a more measured approach to the situation in China.
 Lamb remained a supporter of the war.

-In September 1841, the British transport ship Nerbudda was shipwrecked on a reef off the northern coast of Taiwan after a brief gunnery duel with a Chinese fort.
+In September 1841, the British transport ship Nerbudda was shipwrecked on a reef off the northern coast of Formosa after a brief gunnery duel with a Chinese fort.
 This sinking was followed by the loss of the brig Ann on another reef in March 1842.
 The survivors of both ships were captured and marched to southern Taiwan, where they were imprisoned.
 197 were executed by Qing authorities on 10 August 1842, while an additional 87 died from ill-treatment in captivity.
 This became known as the Nerbudda incident.

-October 1841 saw the British solidify their control over the central Chinese coast.
-Chusan had been exchanged for Hong Kong on the authority of Qishan in January 1841, after which the island had been re-garrisoned by the Qing.
+October saw the British solidify their control over the central Chinese coast.
+Zhoushan had been exchanged for Hong Kong on the authority of Qishan in January 1841, after which the island had been re-garrisoned by the Qing.
 Fearing that the Chinese would improve the island's defences, the British began a military invasion.
 The British attacked the Qing on 1 October.
 The battle of the Second Capture of Chusan ensued.
-The British forces killed 1500 Qing soldiers and captured Chusan.
+The British forces killed 1500 Qing soldiers and captured Zhoushan.
 The victory reestablished British control over Dinghai's important harbour.

-On 10 October a British naval force bombarded and captured a fort on the outskirts of Ningbo in central China.
+On 10 October, a British naval force bombarded and captured a fort on the outskirts of Ningbo in central China.
 A battle broke out between the British army and a Chinese force of 1500 men on the road between the town of Chinhai and Ningbo, during which the Chinese were routed.
 Following the defeat, Chinese authorities evacuated Ningbo and the empty city was taken by the British on 13 October.
 An imperial cannon manufactory in the city was captured by the British, reducing the ability of the Qing to replace their lost equipment, and the fall of the city threatened the nearby Qiantang River.
 The capture of Ningbo forced the British command to examine their policy towards occupied Chinese territory and prizes of war.
 Admiral Parker and Superintendent Pottinger wanted a percentage of all captured Chinese property to be turned over to the British as legal prizes of war, while General Gough argued that this would only turn the Chinese population against the British, and that if property had to be seized, it should be public property rather than private.
 British policy eventually settled that 10% of all property captured by the British expeditionary forces would be seized as war loot in retaliation for injustices done to British merchants.
 Gough later stated that this edict would compel his men to "punish one set of robbers for the benefit of another."